 Bowel cancer is treatable, but the quicker it’s diagnosed, the easier it is to treat.
 Diagnosis at an early stage means a much better chance of a successful outcome.

 If you have any symptoms, do not ignore them, and more importantly don’t be embarrassed.
 Doctors are used to seeing many people with bowel problems, and the sooner you are checked out the better.
+Bowel cancer develops from polyps (a tiny bump of cells inside the bowel).
+Although most polyps remain benign, one in 10 will turn into cancer.

 Symptoms of bowel cancer can include: